 a.
 Travelers will need to present the QR code received after completing the questionnaire to the airport COVID-19 screeners.

 b.
-It is highly encouraged to complete the questionnaire prior to your departure flight since submissions made after arriving may delay processing times.
+It is highly encouraged to complete questionnaire prior to departure; submissions made after arrival may delay processing.

 c.
 Save the QR code from the questionnaire and be prepared to present it to the COVID-19 airport screeners.